dylan8902/connor-bot/README.md

 https://dev.botframework.com/bots?id=connor

 ## What can it do?
-It can ask you for your name and repeat back what you say
+It will ask you for your name and then you can trigger one of the following intents:
+- <b>Time</b>: Tell you the current date-time
+- <b>Random</b>: Tell you a random number between 0 and 100
+- <b>Weather</b>: Tell you it's raining

+Otherwise it will repeat back what you say

 ## Integrations
 I have tested the following integrations with the bot framework